rstacruz/vim-xtract/README.md

 ## Copying headers

-You can copy the files headers and leave an import statement behind (eg, `import X from './X'`).
+You can copy the file's headers and leave an import statement behind (eg, `import X from './X'`).

 ```
 :'<,'>Xtract FILENAME N